tungbq/LocalEnv/README.md

 To use the LocalEnv tool, follow these steps:

+### 1. Clone

-### 1. Clone the repository:
+- Clone the repository:

 ```bash
 git clone https://github.com/tungbq/LocalEnv.git
 cd localenv
 ```

+### 2. Configure

-### 2. Configure your environment:
+Configure your environment:

-Edit the [config.yaml](config.yaml) file to specify the details of the environment you want to use, for example:
+- Edit the [config.yaml](config.yaml) file to specify the details of the environment you want to use, for example:

 ```yaml
 python: